stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Output logs in a machine readable format to facilitate searching & indexing.
 Trace what went wrong when something does.

 It is recommended application logs as JSON.

+- Logs are emitted to stdout
+- Events are structured event streams (e.g. JSON)
+- Do not write logs to disk (to mitigate the need for log rotation)

 ## 8. Backing services